ccmaloney/CTG_QIS_Hackathon_sp2025/README.md

 - **User-friendly interface**: Easy to use for participants with limited technical experience
 - **Iterator-style data slicing**: Automatically moves through trading days and slices data
-- **Flexible strategy implementation**: Implement your strategy by overriding a single method
+- **Flexible strategy implementation**: Implement your strategy by implementing the `BaseStrategy` abstract class
 - **Comprehensive documentation**: Well-documented code with examples
 - **Jupyter Notebook integration**: Ready to use in a Jupyter Notebook environment
+- **DataFrame output**: Returns portfolio weights in a structured DataFrame format for easy analysis

 ## Getting Started

 ### Prerequisites

-- Python 3.7+
+- Python 3.8.1+
 - pandas
 - numpy
 - matplotlib (for visualization)